Edith Louisa Cavell (4 December 1865 – 12 October 1915)

 Edith Cavell and War Propaganda

-The incident and disgust at her treatment by Germany, played an important role in shaping American public opinion and easing America’s entry into the war, later in 1917.
+The incident and the disgust at her treatment by the German military played an important role in shaping American public opinion and easing America’s entry into the war, later in 1917.

 - Quotes Edith Cavell